Mastering Movement & Aim: Overwatch 2's Dynamic Battlegrounds

 The Underrated Power of Crosshair Placement

-Superior crosshair placement often contributes more to effective aim than raw flick speed.
+Superior crosshair placement often contributes more to effective aiming than raw flick speed.
 Top players consistently position their crosshair at head height around corners and pre-aim common angles.
-This minimizes the need for large mouse movements to acquire targets.
+This minimizes the need for large mouse movements to acquire targets quickly.

-Implement this drill: enter a custom game on any map, including Neon Junction, follow the payload route, and meticulously place your crosshair where an enemy's head would typically appear at each corner.
+Implement this drill: enter a custom game on any map, including the new Busan, Paraíso, or Eichenwalde reworks.
+Follow the payload route or common flank paths, and meticulously place your crosshair where an enemy's head would typically appear at each corner.
 Dedicate about 2 hours per map to this exercise.
 Over 20 hours for the competitive map pool, this investment will yield substantial improvements in your aiming efficiency.

 Knowing When to Shift Your Focus from Mechanics